percona/pmm/doc/source/conf-mysql.rst

 This is a preferred approach as it only weakens the security of one user.

-.. rubric:: Changing the global MySQL Configuration
+.. rubric:: Changing the global |mysql| Configuration

 A less secure approach is to set |opt.default-authentication-plugin|
 to the value **mysql_native_password** before adding it as a monitoring service.
-Then, restart your MySQL Server to apply this change.
+Then, restart your |mysql| Server to apply this change.

 .. include:: .res/code/sql.org